 The place to get a good view of both is Circular Quay.
 This bustling waterfront precinct offers epic photo opportunities at every turn, along with access to a range of waterfront restaurants and bars.

 Designed by Danish architect Jørn Utzon, the stunning Sydney Opera House opened back in 1973.
-Every year it welcomes over eight million visitors and stages around 1,800 performances, including opera, theatre, concerts, Indigenous works, cabaret and comedy.
+Every year it welcomes over eight million visitors and stages around 1,800 performances, including opera, theatre, concerts, Indigenous works, cabaret, and comedy.

 The tour provides a huge amount of information and covers the interior and exterior of the building (including a close look at the distinctive glazed ceramic roof tiles, which were imported from Sweden).
 Visit the Playhouse Theatre, Concert Hall, Joan Sutherland Theatre, and some areas that are otherwise off-limits to the public.
 During our visit, we were even able to watch a dress rehearsal in progress.
-The backstage areas aren’t covered, but they can be explored on a separate tour.
+The backstage areas aren’t covered, but they can be explored on a separate tour option.

 It’s worth mentioning that large bags and backpacks need to be checked into the free cloakroom before the tour.
-You can take your camera, but photography of rehearsals or theatre sets is not permitted.
+You can take your camera, but photography of rehearsals and theatre sets is not permitted.

 Katie Dundas is a freelance writer and travel blogger based in Sydney.
 Originally from the US, Katie has lived in Australia for about six years and is always searching for the next big adventure.
-She can often be found hiking, diving or just enjoying Sydney’s amazing weather.
+She can often be found hiking, diving, or just enjoying Sydney’s amazing weather.
 Read about Katie’s travels by heading to her blog.